 This may sound like overkill (quite literally), but BitVendo wants its clients to sleep easy and know for a fact that their bitcoins are truly safe.

-Lloyds of London is currently reviewing the two firms’ bitcoin storage practices and BitVendo said it has already received positive feedback.
+is currently reviewing the two firms’ bitcoin storage practices and BitVendo said it has already received positive feedback.

 Lloyds already offers €10,000 in complementary insurance on all gold holdings at Merrion Vaults and the bitcoin insurance policy will be made available as soon as it is approved.
 BitVendo insisted that its customers won’t ever need insurance, however.